 - The AKF’s mission is to be a highly credible, respected and compassionate international scientific organisation which will diminish the threat to the survival of koalas and be an example so as to increase the consciousness of all global citizens and enable them to reverse the rapid degeneration of all the world’s flora and fauna.

-Koalas in the wild face a series of threats to their continued survival mostly stemming from destruction of their habitat for human uses and associated threats like cars, dogs and disease.
+Koalas in the wild face a series of threats to their continued survival mostly stemming from destruction of their habitat for human uses and associated threats like cars, dogs, and disease.

 The continued survival of the species depends on the retention and effective management of suitable habitat to support koalas in the wild.
 The long-term future of the species cannot be guaranteed in captivity.

 The Koala Habitat Atlas is the main ongoing project of the AKF.
 It is a growing database showing koala habitat at a high resolution on digitally produced maps within local authority boundaries throughout eastern Australia.
 The Koala Habitat Atlas maps are now combined and underpin Koala Map.

 The Koala Habitat Atlas has been designed to assist land-use planners by providing much needed information on the occurrence and relative importance of suitable koala habitat so that informed and effective decisions on koala habitat conservation and management can be made.